Olympus PEN-F vs Canon 200D

 Feature comparison: Olympus PEN-F vs Canon 200D

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the PEN-F has an electronic viewfinder (2360k dots), while the 200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the PEN-F offers a wider field of view (100%) than the one in the 200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the PEN-F has a higher magnification (0.62x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Olympus PEN-F and Canon 200D in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the PEN-F and the 200D is in-body image stabilization (IBIS).
 The PEN-F reduces the risk of handshake-induced blur with all attached lenses, while the 200D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.